tiangolo/full-stack-flask-couchbase/README.md

 * **FastAPI** (and its project generators), would give you about 800% (8x) the performance achievable with this one.
 * Writing code in **FastAPI** is about 200% to 300% faster.
 Because you write a lot less code, it is designed for web APIs, and you have auto-complete everywhere.
 * About 40% of the human (developer) induced errors can be reduced (**FastAPI** does a lot of the data validation, conversion and documentation for you).

-## ⚠️ DEPRECATION WARNING ⚠️

-As **FastAPI** and the equivalent project generator provide a much better solution to all the use cases this project was built for, all the future development will be done there.

-You are still free to use this project, but it won't receive any new features, changes, or bug fixes.

 ---